wolfSSL/wolfTPM/examples/README.md

 ## Parameter Encryption

+### Key generation with encrypted authorization

+Detailed information can be found in this file under section "Key generation"

+### Secure vault for keys with encrypted NVRAM authorization

+Detailed information can be found in this file under section "Storing keys into the TPM's NVRAM"

 ### TPM2.0 Quote with encrypted user data

 Example for demonstrating how to use parameter encryption to protect the user data between the Host and the TPM.